mattheww/gomill/gomill_docs/library.rst

 Only the parts which are described in this documentation should be considered stable public interfaces.

-Nonetheless, the remaining source files contain fairly detailed documentation, and the :doc:`example scripts <example_scripts>` illustrate how some of then can be used.
+Nonetheless, the source files for the remaining modules contain fairly detailed documentation, and the :doc:`example scripts <example_scripts>` illustrate how some of then can be used.

 .. contents:: Page contents
    :local: